nrclark/trace32-cli/README.md

 ## `Write` Options ##
  - `-b`/`--blocksize <blocksize>`: Maximum size (in bytes) to use for each internal write operation.
-Defaults to 1MB.
+Defaults to 1MB for `--check=checksum` and `--check=sparse`, and 64kB otherwise.
  - `-s`/`--spaddress <address>`: Address to use for 64kB scratchpad region, if using `checksum`-based write verification (see below).
  - `-c`/`--check <mode>`: Mode to use for checking that data was written to